pewresearch/pewanalytics/docs/_sources/index.rst.txt

-Getting Started
+Pew Analytics
 ===================================================================

-Pewanalytics is a package containing many of the text and statistics utilities developed \
+Pew Analytics is a package containing many of the text and statistics utilities developed \
 at the Pew Research Center over the years.
-We've seperated things out into a text and a stats \
-submodule to text processing tasks including using `topic models to analyze survey open ends <link here>_` and using `cosine similarity and fuzzy matching to identify duplicates in the FCC comments on net neutrality <link here>_`.
+Many of our research projects involve routine tasks specifically related \
+to processing and analyzing data: things like cleaning up text documents, de-duplicating records, and looking for \
+hidden clusters and groups.
+This package contains a collection of tools designed to make these tasks easier.

 .. toctree::
    :maxdepth: 1